dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 1. Click _Generate_.
 1. Enter a _Key passphrase_.
 1. Save the output in _Public key for pasting into OpenSSH authorized_keys file_, we'll use this in the next section.
-1. Click _Save private key_ and save the private key in `ppk` format somewhere on your computer.
+1. Click _Save private key_ and save the private key in `ppk` format on your computer.

     ![PuTTYgen](images/full-node-raspberry-pi/puttygen.png)